 - Focusing on building relationships rather than just ‘closing the deal’

 - Using SEO to boost your local search engine rankings

-If you’re looking to revamp your digital marketing efforts in the new financial year, Yellow can help you reach the right people with the right messaging.
+If you’re looking to revamp your digital marketing efforts in the new financial year, Yellow Pages can help you reach the right people with the right messaging.
 Find out more about our services here.